z-glitch/end-pruner/README.md

                         points.)
   -y                    Skip delete confirmation
   -q                    Quiet mode
-  --dry-run             Show files to be deleted, but do not actually delete
+  --dry-run             Show files to be deleted/modified, but do not actually
-                        them
+                        alter them
 ```

 # Examples